BALAJI141031/complibrary/readme.md

 Card are used to show user related data collectively, like product details.

-You will find the following types of **Cards** on: https://component.mayuresh.ml/documentation/docs.html#card-section

 Box shadow is added to all the Cards:

 - Horizontal Cards